lsst-sitcom/sitcomtn-025/index.rst

 One major advantage of Bokeh is that the very high majority of the application can be developed inside a notebook.
 Once functioning as expected, it can be ported to a python file with minimal intervention required.
 One caveat is that they can only be used where they are deployed.
-Should they wish to be used at the RSP for instance, they will need to be deployed there as well (and obviously any SAL commands will not work).
+Should they wish to be used at the Rubin Science Platform (`RSP`_) for instance, they will need to be deployed there as well (and obviously any SAL commands will not work).

 - Explain why Bokeh was chosen, ability to be inserted into LOVE, fulfills all requirements and satisfies :ref:`pg-D2-Figure_Generation_Requirements`.
 - Add a sentence about other considered options and why they were dropped.